 GoDaddy also offers handy add-ons like Who Is protection, email services, and hosting, but don’t feel the need to say yes to their whole ‘package’.

-Building an ecommerce website for the first time
+Building your own online store for the first time

 If you’re already running your own physical store or retail operation, chances are that you’re hoping to get your online store set up with minimal fuss, time, and financial investment.
 Even if you’re going to be an online-only business, there is no point in spending 6 months getting a site developed when you could be up and running (and making sales) with an MVP.